 We consider three broad categories of risk, which we define as pressures that increase the likelihood that protected areas will become ineffective for protecting biodiversity under future conditions: i) governance, ii) land-use change, iii) climate impacts.
 For governance, we use a national-scale metric that combines six governance indicators from the World Bank16: accountability, political stability, government effectiveness, regulatory quality, rule of law, and control of corruption (Figure S1).
-For land-use, we estimated average change in biodiversity per land-use category using Kehoe et al.’s17 method of modelling risk of biodiversity loss per land system due to agricultural expansion and intensification (Figure S2).
+For land-use, we estimated average change in biodiversity per land-use category using Kehoe et al.’s17 method of modelling risk of biodiversity loss for land systems due to agricultural expansion and intensification (Figure S2).
 For climate impacts, we use the duration of extreme heat events, calculated using a probabilistic framework that estimates the novelty of temperatures relative to historical year-to-year variation from 1948 to 2018, identifying areas where heat evens are likely to have the most significant effects on biodiversity*.
+We note that our specific metrics of risk are intended as examples, used to demonstrate the importance of considering governance, land use and climate change in combination.
+However, our approach is flexible and could incorporate other risk metrics with implications for biodiversity (Garcia et al. 2014).